Volstagg: Ultimate Marvel

 Volstagg the Voluminous briefly appears in Ultimates 2 #1, meeting with Thor at the Terrace in the Sky restaurant in Morningside Heights.
 He is there to warn Thor of Loki's plot against him.
 None of the other patrons can see Volstagg, and it was unclear at the time whether this is due to Loki's interference or whether Volstagg is merely a delusion of Thor.
 During the discussion, Volstagg states that Loki is rewriting reality even as they speak; Loki then shows up in one panel as one of the restaurant patrons.
 At the end of Ultimates 2, Thor was proven to be a god and it is inferred that Loki was indeed interfering.
 Volstagg along with the Warrior's Three, also appear in Ultimate Comics: Thor.
 At first, they were sparring partners to Loki, Thor and Balder.
 In this continuity Volstagg holds a position of authority concerning the wall surrounding Asgard itself.
 Later, the trio seemingly sacrificed themselves in a delaying attack against Frost Giants and mystically charged Nazis.
 Volstagg, and most Asgardians are slain off-panel by the 'Children', a futuristic society led by a maddened Reed Richards.

+Ultimate Universe

+Volstagg appears with the rest of the Warriors Three in the Ultimate Universe imprint.
+Here, he helps with the Asgardian Revolution against All-Father Loki.